 Check out this witchy porch decor look and get more details on how I styled this Halloween-inspired porch in this Witchy Decor Halloween Aesthetic Mannequin Ideas post.

-One of my favorite antique markets to attend in the fall and in the spring is Vintage Market Days Vermont.
-I invited my friend Bernadette of B Home with Bernadette to join me for some Thrifting with the Gals.
+Every fall and spring, one of my favorite vintage events to attend is Vintage Market Days Vermont, a two-day market nestled in the Green Mountains.
+This season, I invited my friend Bernadette of B Home with Bernadette to join me for a little Thrifting with the Gals adventure.
+The drive alone is worth the trip—Vermont’s fall foliage puts on a show at every turn.

 What is a Vermont Maple Creemee?